Cadify/Cadify-User-Manual/docs/light/bom/bom.md

 ## ERP/MES‑Focused Columns

+This subchapter introduces the Bill of Materials (BOM) as Cadify’s core connector between configuration and enterprise systems.
+Every customer choice generates a structured BOM that feeds ERP and MES with complete and traceable data.
+The following sections describe the BOM structure, column definitions, and how cost, process, and documentation fields secure a seamless digital flow from configurator to production

 When transferring the Cadify BOM via API to ERP/MES, some columns carry special importance for planning, scheduling, and execution:

 - **Manufacturing** — actionable production instructions (e.g., required treatments, process steps, or quality notes).